worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 The signal structure shifted.
 New frequencies.
 A data burst.

-And then a transmission that made Sarah's blood freeze:
+And then a transmission that made Liv's blood freeze:

 Numerical coordinates.
 Not voices.
 Pure data.
 Position measurements.